 Finally, it’s a chance to show your communication skills and enthusiasm.
 These are important qualities for a postgraduate applicant, but they can be quite hard to show in a CV or application form.
 Here, you can write in your own words and present your interest and passion.

-Although there are similarities between a cover letter and a personal statement, they are different.
+Although there are similarities between a motivation or cover letter and a personal statement, they are different.
 A cover letter is more functional - it unites and presents your application; a personal statement is more useful for providing detail on your experience, interests and ambitions.
 If you are submitting both, you may need to bear this distinction in mind and adjust the detail in each accordingly.

 Although a PhD cover letter is a good place to expand on any research experience and publications you may have, as Bachelors or Masters students you will not be expected to have lots of this.